Descanonge/fronts-toolbox/docs/algorithms/canny.rst

    If ``use_quantiles=True``, the given values are taken as the quantiles of the image gradient magnitude.

 Strong edges are all kept.
-Weak edges are kept only if the are recursively 8-connected to a strong edge.
+Weak edges are kept only if they are recursively 8-connected to a strong edge.
 Meaning any weak edge that has a strong edge in at least one of its 8 closest neighbors is kept and now-considered as a strong edge (so weak edges connected to it will be kept as well etc.).